The Japanese concept of finding purpose in life – Ikigai

 In Okinawa the southern island off of mainland Japan, the word ikigai is thought of as a “reason to get up in the morning“.

-In today’s world where all think that the financial aspect is the most important thing, the word is often used to refer to the mental and spiritual state behind our circumstance as opposed to our current economic status alone.
+In today’s world where all think that the financial aspect is the most important thing, the word is often used to refer to the mental and spiritual state behind our circumstances as opposed to our current economic status alone.

 Even if we are moving through hard and challenging times, if we are moving with purpose and have a clear goal in mind we may experience ikigai.